Astraform Protocol-first domain extension

 • Due-work dispatch

-• MCP and A2A policy
+• Tool and delegation policy

-• Telemetry and operator visibility
+• Replay evidence and operator visibility

 remote-domain.v1 HTTP / JSON lifecycle manifest -> prepare -> execute-work -> status -> inspection -> shutdown